Detached House 6 bedroom(s) 3 bathroom(s) 3 reception room(s)

 GROUND FLOOR AREA 33'9" x 28'2" (10.29m x 8.58m) A wonderful space with exposed timbers and a central inglenook fireplace with exposed red brick and oak bressummer over.

 GALLERY: 19'9" x 9'1" (6.03m x 2.78m) Forming a mezzanine level above the main part of the barn and accessed via an internal staircase.

 TRACTOR SHED: 18'10" x 9'1" (5.75m x 2.77m) Situated beneath the gallery and providing useful storage for garden equipment.

-MUSIC STUDIO Constructed in 2017 by the current owners to the highest possible standard the building contains an incredibly impressive music studio with acoustics which have been expertly designed by renowned acoustician Bob Essert of Sound Space Vision.
+STUDIO BARN AND OFFICES Constructed in 2017 by the current owners to the highest possible standard the building contains an incredibly impressive studio with video and audio recording facilities and acoustics which have been expertly designed by renowned acoustician Bob Essert of Sound Space Vision.